mdawoud27/data_structures_and_algorithms/README.md

 Welcome to the **Data Structures and Algorithms** repository!
 In this repository, you'll find comprehensive notes, explanations, and implementations of various data structures and algorithms.
 Whether you're learning the basics or looking to dive deeper into more complex concepts, this repository is here to assist you.

-## Introduction

-This repository serves as a hub for learning and understanding different data structures and algorithms.
-Whether you're a beginner in the field or an experienced programmer looking to refresh your knowledge, you'll find valuable information and resources here to help you grasp these concepts effectively.
+*This repository serves as a hub for learning and understanding different data structures and algorithms.*

-Contents
+## Contents

 Here's an overview of the data structures covered in this repository:

 - [Singly Linked List](https://github.com/mdawoud27/data_structures_and_algorithms/tree/main/singly_linked_lists): Explanation and implementation of a singly linked list, a type of linked list where each node points to the next node.